semantic-flow/sflo-dendron-notes/sflow.faq.why-dont-namespace-nodes-and-dataset-nodes-have-reference-datasets.md

 ### Reference Nodes
 Reference nodes exist specifically to refer to external entities - people, concepts, relationships, or things that exist outside the mesh.
 Their [[reference datasets|sflow.concept.mesh.resource.element.reference-dataset]] contain data **about their referent** - the external thing they point to.

-### Dataset Nodes
+### data nodes
-Dataset nodes represent **the dataset itself**.
+data nodes represent **the dataset itself**.
 The dataset identifier should refer directly to "this dataset" as a concrete data resource, not to some external abstract concept.
 If you need to reference an external dataset that this one is related to, the proper approach is to:

 1. Create a separate [[reference node|sflow.concept.mesh.resource.node.reference]] for that external dataset
 2. Use the reference node's [[reference dataset|sflow.concept.mesh.resource.element.reference-dataset]] to describe the external dataset